UKCloud/documentation/articles/azure/azs-how-configure-mars-backups-powershell.md

 toc_mdlink: azs-how-configure-mars-backups-powershell.md
 ---

-# How to back up files and folders on Azure Stack VMs using PowerShell
+# How to automatically back up files and folders on Azure Stack VMs using PowerShell

-# Overview
+## Overview

 This article explains how to setup the Microsoft Azure Recovery Services (MARS) agent to backup files and folders from Azure Stack VMs to Recovery Services vaults.